 What happens in an emergency

-In an offshore emergency, the victim’s colleagues have a specific role to play: they will need to provide first aid for at least 30 minutes, but often longer.
-So that they are not left without help in this situation, the Emergency Medical Dispatch & Support Center is staffed with paramedic professionals.
-They support first responders as soon as they receive the emergency call by telephone or radio link and connect the wind farm to the telemedical center .
-Depending on the configuration status at the wind farm, audio, images and vital signs (ECG, oxygen saturation and blood pressure, etc.) are transmitted in real time and made available to the tele practitioners to make decisions and provide further instruction.
-As the rescue helicopter is making its way to the emergency site, the operations center gives the on-board crew an initial assessment of the situation.
+In an offshore emergency, the victim’s colleagues have a specific role to play: they have to provide first aid for at least 30 minutes, but often even longer.
+So that they are not left without help in this situation, the Emergency Medical Dispatch & Support Center staffed with paramedic professionals supports the first aiders on site by telephone or radio link and consults the telemedicine centre, if necessary.
+Audio, images and vital signs (ECG, oxygen saturation and blood pressure, etc.) are transmitted in real time and made available to the telemedical specialist for his decisions and delegation.
+While the rescue helicopter is making its way to the emergency site, the operations centre gives the on-board crew an initial assessment of the expected situation.

-Optimally, there would be a WINDEAcare trained emergency technician on the site 24/7 who can provide immediate professional treatment with telemedical support.
-Once the helicopter arrives, treatment can begin immediately with vital information exchanged with the operations center.
-Often, there’s is no place to land, so the paramedics and physician will be lowered by cable from the helicopter.
-As the patient is being taken on board, the operations center has already been working on identifying the appropriate hospital for treatment.
-The high skill of our helicopter crews allows all of the options available to modern emergency medicine to be used on offshore wind farms.
+Optimally, there would be a WINDEAcare trained offshore paramedic on the site 24/7 who can also, supported by telemedical support, intervene immediately and professionally.
+Once the helicopter arrives, treatment continues and vital information is exchanged with the operations center.
+Often, there’s is no place to land, so the paramedic and physician will be winched down from the helicopter.
+As soon as the patient is being taken on board, the operations center has already been working on identifying the appropriate hospital for treatment.
+Due to the high qualification requirements of our helicopter crews, modern emergency medicine with all its possibilities is used in offshore wind farms.

-First responders are not left without support, but can also access psychosocial emergency care through the crisis intervention team at the Emergency Medical Dispatch & Support Center.
+First aiders are not left without support, but can also access psychosocial emergency care through the crisis intervention team at the Emergency Medical Dispatch & Support Center.